Administration: Policies and Procedures

 11:00 AM to 5:00 PM, Tuesday through Saturday.

 This information is effective April 2019 – April 2020

 Globe Institute of Recording and Production is a Private Institution approved by the State of California Bureau for Private Postsecondary Education (which means compliance with standards set forth in the Ed.
 Code).
-The following Certificates and Degrees are approved:
+The following Certificates are approved:

 Recording Arts and Technology Certificate Program – 148 hours

 All Instruction is held at 110 Caledonia St. Ste A Sausalito, California with facility occupancy level accommodating 90 students at any one time.
 This school currently does not have any government sponsored programs to provide grants or to pay for portions of tuition and fees.

 California statute requires that a student, who successfully completes a course of study, be awarded an appropriate diploma, certificate, or degree verifying the fact.